 Procedure for Requesting SGA Funding

 To ensure the finance process is transparent, efficient, and funds are spent in a responsible manner, the SGA Finance Committee has a set process to review and approve requests.
-There are important components necessary for a club/organization to receive funding, listed below.
+There are important components necessary for an RSO to receive funding, listed below.

-Each academic year period has a specified amount budgeted for allocation.
+Each academic year has a specified amount budgeted for allocation.
 At the end of the year, unused funds will be reabsorbed into the main SGA Student Association Fee budget.
-Each finance request may apply for an amount up to $150.
-No club/organization will be able to receive more than $450 per semester in funding.
+Each finance request may apply for an amount up to $500.
+No club/organization will be able to receive more than $1,500 per semester in funding.

-A complete finance request includes: a budget, supporting documents for each requested item and why the items requested help support TMCC and the SGA’s mission and goals.
+A complete finance request includes: a budget, supporting documents for each requested item with actual costs, not estimates, and why the items requested help support TMCC and the SGA’s mission and goals.

 The SGA Finance Request form must be completely typed.
-Failure to include a detailed description and budget, including supporting documents, may result in the automatic denial of a request.
+Failure to include a detailed description and budget, including supporting documents, will result in the automatic denial of a request.

 SGA Finance Committee Meeting

 SGA Finance Requests will be voted upon at SGA Finance Committee Meetings.
 SGA Finance Committee meetings are public meetings at which the SGA Finance Committee approves/denies each individual request.
-Failure of a club/organization representative to attend the SGA Finance Committee meeting in which their request is being reviewed may result in the automatic denial the request.
+Failure of a member of an RSO's leadership to attend the SGA Finance Committee meeting in which their request is being reviewed will result in the automatic denial the request.

 Dates and times of SGA Finance Committee meetings will be determined by the SGA Finance Committee chair.